 A transitioning energy network and a flexible power future

-For businesses, such an approach can be developed through the simultaneous deployment of synergistic and integrated smart energy solutions such as voltage optimisation, energy storage, and distribution transformers, to deliver the four core elements of the flexible power future and enable organisations to thrive throughout and beyond the energy transition.
+For businesses, such an approach can be developed through the simultaneous deployment of integrated smart energy solutions such as voltage optimisation, energy storage, and distribution transformers, to deliver the four core elements of the energy flexibility and enable organisations to thrive throughout and beyond into a flexible power future.

-The four core elements of the flexible power future are:
+The four core elements of the future of energy flexibility are:

-- Efficiency – Improving efficiency will reduce business’ electrical consumption, CO2 emissions and costs which can be reinvested into core businesses activities
+- Efficiency – Improving efficiency will reduce business’ overall energy consumption, CO2 emissions and electricity costs which can be reinvested into core businesses activities

 - Flexibility – Controlling energy usage and maximising existing generation or deploying additional generation provides greater energy flexibility and lessens reliance from the grid